appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-integrate-zoho.md

 ### Get recent campaigns

-This query will return a list of the most recently created campaigns on your Zoho account.
+This query returns a list of your Zoho account's most recently created campaigns.

 1. Create a query based on your Authenticated API datasource for Zoho.
 1. Set the request method to `GET`.